lsoft/ReSequel.Support/README.md

 Some RDBMS may have subset of the buttons disabled because of absense of public SQL parser or other technical reasons.

+### Hints

+Hints are special form single-line comments above your query.
+There are 3 hints now:

+- `Mute everywhere` will mute your query in any solution.
+- `Mute at (here)` will mute your query in any solution which full file path is matched written wildcards.
+- `Skip insert column validation` disables this validation process step.
+It is useful in situations when you are inserting with `identity insert on`.

 ### Auto completion

 ReSequel support auto completion for SQL keywords and a table\view names: